 - Quincy and South Shore area items will be given priority; other notices will be considered as space permits

 The purpose of this policy is to help patrons and staff understand why certain materials are added to the library’s collection and others are not.
 Collection Management Policy

 Computer & Internet Use

 Computer & Internet Use Policy-At-A Glance

 - All computers except Main Library Lions Room computers are available on a first come, first served basis and may not be reserved in advance

-- All computers are turned off 15 minutes before closing; customers must be ready to end their computer sessions at that time
+- All computers are turned off 15 minutes before closing; users must be ready to end their computer sessions at that time